 So having said all that, 39% of Bolivians don’t think he is the right man for the job.
 What do his opponents have against him?

-He cheated his way into a third term; kind of.
+He cheated his way into a third term; kind of

-He is an authoritarian.
+He is a dictator

-He’s said some pretty stupid stuff.
+He’s said some pretty stupid stuff

-Bolivia has become too expensive.
+Bolivia has become too expensive

 The cost of living has certainly risen dramatically during Evo’s presidency (although fortunately for this blogger the country is still dirt cheap by western standards).
-However, the increase is a direct result of Evo’s decision to more than double the minimum wage since taking office.
-The latest increase was 20% in April 2014, up from 1200Bs (US$175) to 1488Bs (US$215) per month for a full-time employee.
+However, the increase is a direct result of Evo’s decision to more than double the minimum wage since taking office, rather than financial mismanagement.
+The latest increase was 20% in April 2014, up from 1200 BOB (US$175) to 1488 BOB (US$215) per month for a full-time employee.
 US$215 per month is still nowhere near enough to live a comfortable existence in Bolivia so anyone with a social conscience might have difficulty disagreeing with this policy.
-Nonetheless, many business owners and the upper class remain defiantly opposed.
+Nonetheless, many business owners and the upper-class remain defiantly opposed.

 So is Mr. Morales really a good choice for Bolivia’s top job?
 Then answer really depends on how high you stand on the socio-economic ladder.
 For those on the top, his policies pose a serious threat to their fortunes.
 But for the struggling masses desperately trying to climb the ladder, “Con Evo Vamos Bien” (With Evo we’re going well).